RA9/RA9.github.io/ckfr4dj9d02mtops19g6hhieb.md

 console.log(isArrayEquals(["me", "you", "us"], ["us", "me"])) // false console.log(isArrayEquals([], [])) // true
 ```
-Well this might not be the best way to implement this but I think it will help in the process.
+Well, this might not be the best way to implement this but I think it will help.

 I've also implemented this and some other helper methods into a npm package called [rademe-js](https://www.npmjs.com/package/rademe-js).